fizzatbeyond/qmk_firmware/keyboards/mechwild/mokulua/mirrored/keymaps/fizzatbeyond/readme.md

-# The default keymap for Mokulua using a mirrored right-half
+# My personal keymap for Mokulua using a mirrored right-half

+## Changes
+Added ` and ~ to the layer 2 and 3 for the escape key